 A creative, start-to-finish workshop for writers of poetry, songwriting, and prose to explore the marriage between abstracts and emotions with a little absurdity and humor.
 Join us and dive into the art of the ode!
 Please note: This class is an online class.
 To participate, students must have a stable internet connection with a computer or device with a webcam and microphone. *Student’s parent or legal guardian must complete Student Release in order to participate in the class.
 Please review…

 November 28 @ 1:00 pm - 3:30 pm

 Songwriting is an ancient form--one of the earliest means of passing on oral history.
 Over thousands of years, it has evolved into a many faceted art-form, a source of entertainment, catharsis or escapism.
 In this workshop, we will explore the songwriting process through listening, writing and editing.
 We will examine songs from a variety of genres and time periods to investigate what it is that makes a song “stick” with us or not.
 Through both individual and collaborative efforts, we…

 For comic writers and artists looking to hone their works in progress, this workshop will emphasize critique and accountability.
-While retaining an element of lecture from Introduction to Writing Comic Books & Graphic Novels, we will delve deeper into each student's comic project of choice, with the goal of polishing and revising our work.
+While retaining an element of lecture from How to Write Comics & Graphic Novels, we will delve deeper into each student's comic project of choice, with the goal of polishing and revising our work.
 Please note: This class is an online class.
-To participate, students must have a stable internet connection with a computer or device with a webcam and…
+To participate, students must have a stable internet connection with a computer or device with a webcam and microphone.

 Accessibility for Those with Disabilities